YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 ## Updated portfolio
 After removing the REIT fund from my portfolio, I have 9% to allocate, which I am going to put all into the MSCI World fund.
-The resulting portfolio is show below.
+The resulting portfolio is shown below.
 We're down to 3 funds!

 | ETF                                                                                                 | Type        | Allocation